ykbryan/aws-react-amplify-workshop/amplifycli/README.md

 Follow the commands in the following, take note that the `project's sourced directory` is ``.``
 ```
 Note: It is recommended to run this command from the root of your app directory
 ?
+Enter a name for the project myapp
+?
+Enter a name for the environment prod
+?
 Choose your default editor: None
 ?
 Choose the type of app that you're building javascript
 Please tell us about your project